jeremyglebe/TrIO/README.md

-# TermIO: Simple, portable IO customization in your terminal.
+# TrIO: Simple, portable IO customization in your terminal.
 C++ library designed to streamline the use of unicode, colors, and unbuffered input in the terminal.
 Make everything from menu-driven programs to simple games without the complexity of GUI or graphics libraries.

+(Looking for **TermIO**?
+You've found it!
+The library was renamed to avoid confusion with *termios*)

 ### Installation
-Just download the "Termio.h" file into your project directory, or if you're using an IDE include it by whatever means you would usually do so, and then you're good to go!
-Make sure to have `#include "Termio.h"` in the file you want to use the library in.
+Just download the "trio.hpp" file into your project directory, or if you're using an IDE include it by whatever means you would usually do so, and then you're good to go!
+Make sure to have `#include "trio.hpp"` in the file you want to use the library in.

+### Objective
+There are 3 main objective of TrIO:
+  - Allow for easy use of colors in the terminal
+  - Allow for easy unbuffered and echoless input in the terminal
+  - Allow for control of when/where/how output is expressed in the terminal There are 3 systems TrIO should (ideally) operate on without error:
+  - Windows (8+)
+  - Mac
+  - Linux
+These are the obvious platforms to work on as they account for the *overwhelming* majority of systems.
+I cannot guarantee compatibility with every distribution of Linux.
+I primarily test with an Ubuntu environment.
+I lack a Mac system to test on.
+I rely on assistance from friends and the internet as a whole.

 ### History & Purpose
-**TermIO is, first and foremost, intended to be an educational tool.**
+**TrIO is, first and foremost, intended to be an educational tool.**
 This library was originally designed for the Computer Science II class that I was a supplemental instructor for.
 Our objective was to let them make a fun program that wasn't limited to basic text output without all the overhead of